pryrt/nppStuff/CommunityForum/FAQ/MostRecentVersion.md

 Those two questions seem to be completely separate.
 But the numbered points below actually explain _both_ why "Most Recent Version" isn't enough, _and_ why **Update Notepad++** and the Downloads page seem to not be in sync.

-## FAQ 1: "I use the 'most recent version'"
+## FAQ 1: "I use the Most Recent Version"

 Despite what you might think, saying "most recent version" is _not_ actually enough to tell us what version of Notepad++ you are using.
-The sections below
+The sections below explain in more detail, but the quick answer is to always look at the **?**-menu's **Debug Info**, copy that to clipboard, and paste it into your post in the Forum.
+This is best practice, rather than saying "I use the most recent version".

-## FAQ 2: "No Update Available" vs Downloads Plainly Shows Newer Version
+## FAQ 2: "No Update Is Available" vs "Downloads Plainly Shows Newer Version"

-If you noticed that **Update Notepad++** claimed there were no updates, when the Downloads page has a newer version, read the **"The Update System May Intentionally Lag Behind The Most Recent Release"** section below, focusing on points #2 and #3.
+If you noticed that **Update Notepad++** claimed there were no updates available, when the Downloads page has a newer version, read the **"The Update System May Intentionally Lag Behind The Most Recent Release"** section below, focusing on points #2 and #3.

-## Quick Version:

-The best idea is to always look at the **?**-menu's **Debug Info**, copy that to clipboard, and paste it into your post in the Forum.
-This is best practice.

 ## Details

-But _why_ isn't "most recent version" sufficient?
+Both questions have the same details, as shown in this section.

 ### "Most Recent Version" is Ambiguous, aka "The Update System May Intentionally Lag Behind The Most Recent Release"